-The day after Hurricane Matthew hit, SBHF received a message from Hope Health Action (HHA), a British NGO that operates a hospital and medical services in the north of Haiti.
+The day after Hurricane Matthew hit, HEI/SBH received a message from Hope Health Action (HHA), a British NGO that operates a hospital and medical services in the north of Haiti.
 Their programs had been mercifully spared from the effects of the storm, and they were looking for a way to help people who had been in the hurricane’s direct path.

 When a large number of people need care for the same kind of disease at once, as happens in a sudden outbreak, it is critically important to have a good store of medication and supplies on hand to support their treatments.
-While we at SBHF were rushing to assess the damage in our community and ensure that all of our staff were safe and our patients could access the care they needed, HHA stepped in to help raise funds and supplies in anticipation of cholera’s descent.
+While we were rushing to assess the damage in our community and ensure that all of our staff were safe and our patients could access the care they needed, HHA stepped in to help raise funds and supplies in anticipation of cholera’s descent.

-The lower-than-expected number of cholera cases in Fond-des-Blancs allowed us to work with HHA and Konbit Sante to redirect some of the funds and supplies to support SBHF’s mobile clinics in the hardest hit areas further west, including the communities of Tiburon, Les Anglais, Maniche, Cavaillon, and Aquin.
+The lower-than-expected number of cholera cases in Fond des Blancs allowed us to work with HHA and Konbit Sante to redirect some of the funds and supplies to support SBH’s mobile clinics in the hardest hit areas further west, including the communities of Tiburon, Les Anglais, Maniche, Cavaillon, and Aquin.
 The funds donated by HHA’s generous supporters helped make it possible for our mobile clinic teams to serve 12,000 people through 55 days of clinics.
 Nearly all of these people had not seen a medical professional since the storm, and many had not been to a doctor in years–if ever.
 The primary and preventative care offered at the mobile clinics helped treat and prevent waterborne illnesses, as well as a huge range of other chronic and disaster-caused conditions.

-This is the first time we can remember another NGO offering to raise money on behalf of SBHF.
+This is the first time we can remember another NGO offering to raise money on behalf of HEI/SBH.
 We are extremely grateful to HHA, its supporters, BMS World Mission, The Haiti Health Trust, and Konbit Sante for their generosity, desire to help our communities in need, and willingness to send support to wherever the need is greatest.
 They are trusted partners and friends in the work of bringing healthcare to the most vulnerable.
 As the Haitian proverb goes, men anpil chay pa lou–many hands make light the load.
 HHA certainly helped lighten the load and provide much-needed support in the days and months after Hurricane Matthew.